-Infusion site reactions may include redness/erythema and induration/swelling.
-The maximum horizontal and maximum vertical measurements for infusion site redness/erythema and induration/swelling are recorded.
+IV infusion-related site reactions may include redness/erythema and induration/swelling.
+The maximum horizontal and maximum vertical measurements for IV infusion-related site redness/erythema and induration/swelling are recorded.

 All infusion site reactions are monitored until resolution.
-Areas greater than $25 \text{ cm}^2$ are followed daily; otherwise, the frequency of follow-up is based on clinician judgment.
+Areas greater than 25 cm2 are followed daily; otherwise, the frequency of follow-up is based on clinician judgment.